xaynetwork/xayn_ai/README.md

 cargo install --version 0.32.17 cargo-make
 ```

-All the above can be automatically done by `cargo make build`.
+All of the above can be automatically done by `cargo make build`.

 To build libraries for mobile targets you can use: